 The True Test

 After you’ve done your basic research and narrowed your search, the most important step in how to choose a dentist is to call for a first appointment.
 Even your experience on the phone will provide you with important information as will your first visit.
 Was the receptionist, friendly, informative, helpful?
 Were you able to secure a convenient appointment time and how far in the future was the first available appointment?
 Was there convenient parking?
 Was the office clean and pleasant?
 Was the staff friendly and professional?
 Was the dentist caring, a good communicator, a good listener?
 Did he or she have a gentle touch?
 Did your comfort seem to matter?
 Were clear explanations of procedures, costs and alternatives offered?
 Did you feel that you mattered as an individual, not just as a patient?

-As you complete our suggested steps on how to choose a dentist, we invite you to learn about Dr. Debra Seznik, a DFW dentist who has dedicated her 25-year career to helping patients with all their dental and oral health needs in a friendly, professional, caring manner.
+As you complete our suggested steps on how to choose a dentist, we invite you to learn about the friendly, professional, and caring dentists at My DFW Dentist who are dedicated to helping patients with all their dental and oral health needs.